 Students are encouraged to explore graphics and digital media products that they use throughout their lives.
-This will give them an understanding of how the products can be effectively designed and
+This will give them an understanding of how the products can be effectively designed and understand how effective design can encourage use.

-Contact: Mr Peter Redrup p.redrup@maidenerleghtrust.org
+Contact: Mr P Redrup

+P.Redrup@maidenerleghtrust.org